facebookresearch/Lyapunov/README.md

 ```
 conda activate Lyapunov
 ```
 Typically, we use Lyapunov_python_3_9 locally (with conda 4.12.0 and pip 24.3.1) and Lyapunov_python_3_10 on our clusters for compatibility issues.
 The only differences are in the version of python, dreal and torch.
+These environments were designed for Linux and Mac.
+Windows users may encounter some difficulties as dReal as a package might not be supported.

 **Benchmarks**
 - We provide 4 files in the `/benchmarks` folder.
 Those benchmarks represent the cited BPoly, FBarr, FLyap and FSOSTOOL.